-Calquence (acalabrutinib) is a small-molecule Bruton’s tyrosine kinase inhibitor being developed by AstraZeneca.
-The U.S Food and Drug Administration (FDA) recently granted Calquence accelerated approval to treat adults with mantle cell lymphoma (MCL) who have received at least one prior therapy.
+The U.S Food and Drug Administration (FDA) gave accelerated approval to Calquence in 2017 to treat adults with mantle cell lymphoma (MCL) who had failed to respond adequately to at least one prior therapy.

-Calquence is a highly selective and potent cell signal inhibitor that works by blocking the activity of a specific protein called Bruton’s tyrosine kinase, or BTK.
-BTK is a part of a pathway that helps B-cells to stay alive and divide.
-By forming a strong covalent bond with BTK to block the transmission of cell survival signals within the malignant B-cells, Calquence helps kill and reduce the number of cancer B-cells.
-This stops or slows the progression of lymphoma.
+Calquence is a highly selective and potent cell signal inhibitor that works by blocking the activity of a protein called Bruton’s tyrosine kinase, or BTK.
+BTK is a part of a pathway that helps B-cells stay alive and divide.
+By forming a strong covalent bond with BTK to block the transmission of cell survival signals within malignant B-cells, Calquence is designed to help kill and reduce the number of cancerous B-cells, slowing or stopping the progression of lymphoma.

 Calquence in clinical trials

-AstraZeneca is now conducting a Phase 3 clinical trial (NCT02972840) called ACE-LY-308 to evaluate Calquence in combination with bendamustine and Rituxan as a potential first-line treatment for patients with MCL.
+Another Phase 3 clinical trial (NCT02972840) called ACE-LY-308 plans to evaluate Calquence in combination with bendamustine and Rituxan as a potential first-line treatment for patients with MCL.
 The trial is currently recruiting patients in the U.S., Australia, Europe, Canada, Hong Kong, Israel, Korea, New Zealand, Russia, and Ukraine.

-Calquence also was granted orphan drug designation by the FDA for the treatment of patients with MCL and by the European Commission for the treatment of patients with CLL, MCL, and WM.
+Calquence was also granted orphan drug designation by the FDA for the treatment of patients with MCL and by the European Commission (EC) for the treatment of patients with CLL, MCL, and WM.